 Nara Deer Park, located in Nara Park (奈良公園 Nara Kōen), Japan is a wonderful attraction for adults and children alike.
-Over 1,200 wild sika deer (シカ or 鹿 shika) roam free so if you are at all interested in animals (or have kids that are), you should really consider a visit to this park to feed the deer.
-These deer have been designated as a ‘national treasure’.
+Over 1,200 wild sika deer (シカ or 鹿 shika) roam free so if you are at all interested in animals (or have kids that are), you should really consider a visit to this Japan deer park to feed these beautiful animals.
+The deer at Nara Park have been designated as a ‘national treasure’.

-We loved being able to feed so many deer and couldn’t go past the opportunity to visit these free roaming deer on our visit to Nara.
+We loved being able to feed so many deer and couldn’t go past the opportunity to visit these free roaming Nara Japan deer on our visit.
 Whilst the deer are ‘wild’ they really have been semi-domesticated with all the human interaction.
 There are deer of various ages from young fawns to older does and bucks.
 Mostly we found them to be friendly and not at all dangerous.
 But of course, bear in mind, technically they are wild animals.

 This article will tell you, how to get to the Nara Deer Park, what to feed the deer at Nara in Japan and show you our personal experience of being with these lovely animals including the the famous Japanese deer bow that we had heard about and now saw for ourselves!

-But first directions on how to get to Nara Deer Park.
+But first directions on how to get to Deer Park Nara.